Mik-TF/mining_cluster/README.md

   - Run the two miner scripts on each managed node.
 - Run the Tailscale managed script on each managed node.
 - Run the Tailscale control script on the control node.

+## Maintenance

+The flow explained above will provide a cluster of one control node and many managed nodes.

+The managed nodes can be accessed remotely using Tailscale.
+It is also possible to see the desktop screen using NoMonitor as explained in the respective repo.

+Prometheus and Grafana are used for monitoring and update scripts are set on the managed nodes to keep them updated.

 ## License